Winterflower/winterflower.github.io/_posts/2020-05-14-tell-me-your-secret-victoria.md

-Look here they are doing crunches with a personal trainer who accompanies them on every trip abroad and here is a 15 minute video of their ab-burner workout, so that you, just like them, can obtain chiseled abs and perhaps your life too, can be sprinkle with a bit of glamour.
+Look here they are doing crunches with a personal trainer who accompanies them on every trip abroad and here is a 15 minute video of their ab-burner workout, so that you, just like them, can obtain chiseled abs and perhaps your life too, can be sprinkled with a bit of glamour.

 The end result of these videos is diametrically opposed